RainingSea/cese/project/website/GreenLivingGuide/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The GreenLivingGuide web application will be developed using Python for the backend and HTML for the frontend.
-The application will utilize a simple file-based approach for user authentication, content management, and community engagement.
-User engagement will be facilitated through features like article submissions, tips sharing, and community forums, all designed with a user-friendly interface.",
+"Implementation approach": "The GreenLivingGuide web application will be developed using Python for the backend logic and HTML for the frontend interface.
+The Flask framework will be utilized to handle routing and rendering of HTML templates.
+The application will be structured to allow user authentication, content submission, and community interaction while maintaining a simple architecture.
+Local text files will be used for data storage to keep the application lightweight and easy to manage.",

-"UI design": "The key UI components will include: 1) Login Page: A simple form for user login.
-2) Account Creation Page: A form for new users to create accounts.
-3) Home Page: Displays an introduction to sustainable living, recent articles, and navigation options.
-4) Tips Submission Page: A form for users to submit new sustainable living tips.
-5) Articles Page: A section for users to read and submit articles.
-6) Community Forum: A space for users to share experiences and ask questions.
-These components will be organized in a straightforward manner to ensure easy navigation and interaction.",
+"UI design": "The user interface will consist of the following components: a login page for user authentication, a registration page for new users, a homepage displaying an introduction to sustainable living and recent articles, a tips submission page, an articles section for reading and submitting articles, and a community forum for discussions.
+Navigation will be facilitated through a simple menu bar present on all pages, allowing users to easily access different sections of the application.",

-"Data Storage": "Data will be stored in local text files, with separate files for different types of data: 'users.txt' for user accounts, 'tips.txt' for sustainable living tips, 'articles.txt' for articles, and 'forum.txt' for community forum posts.
-This structured approach will allow for efficient data retrieval and management through simple file manipulations in Python.",
+"Data Storage": "Data will be stored in local text files.
+The following types of data will be stored in separate files: user accounts in 'users.txt', sustainable living tips in 'tips.txt', articles in 'articles.txt', and forum posts in 'forum.txt'.
+This structured data storage will allow for easy retrieval and management through simple file manipulations in Python.",

 "File list": ["main.py", "templates/login.html", "templates/home.html", "templates/tips.html", "templates/articles.html", "templates/forum.html", "users.txt", "tips.txt", "articles.txt", "forum.txt"],